Ford Pinto: Mercury Bobcat (1974–1980)

-Lincoln-Mercury dealers marketed a rebadged variant of the Pinto as the Mercury Bobcat, beginning with the 1974 model year in Canada.
-It was produced in all of the same body styles and styled with a unique egg-crate grille and chrome headlamp bezels (which were later recycled for a styling update to the 1976 Pinto).
+Lincoln-Mercury dealers introduced a rebadged variant of the Pinto as the Mercury Bobcat, for model year 1974, beginning with the Canadian market.
+Offered in the same body styles as the Pinto, the Bobcat was distinguished by an egg-crate grille and chrome headlamp bezels.
 The rear featured modified double-width tail lamps for the sedan and Runabout models.

 For 1975, the Bobcat was added to the U.S. market and sold initially in upgraded levels of trim as the Runabout hatchback and Villager wagon.
 Lesser-trimmed versions were offered in subsequent model years.
 The Bobcat was never offered as a two-door sedan with an enclosed trunk for the U.S. market.
 The Bobcat was offered as a two-door sedan for a limited number of years in Canada.
-All Bobcats were restyled with a domed hood and a taller vertical bar grille styled to look like senior Mercury models.
-Throughout all the model years, Bobcats offered various appearance options that were similar to the Pinto's.
+All Bobcats were restyled with a raised hood and a taller vertical bar grille.
+Across all model years, Bobcats offered various appearance options, similar to the Pinto's.

 For 1979, the Bobcat received a major restyling shared with the Pinto featuring a slanted back front end with rectangular headlamps and inboard vertical parking lamps but distinguished with a large vertical bar grille.
 Except for the wagons, the tail lamps were revised.
 The base instrument cluster received a new rectangular design with a modified dash pad.

-Production of the Bobcat ended in 1980 to make way for its replacement, the Mercury Lynx.
-In total, 224,026 Bobcats were produced from 1975 until 1980.
+Production of the Bobcat ended in 1980, superseded by the Mercury Lynx.
+In total, 224,026 Bobcats were manufactured from 1975 until 1980.